-- SDR SDRAM: This is the basic type of SDRAM that was first introduced.
+- SDR SDRAM: This is the basic type of SDRAM that was first introduced and it appeared in 1993.
 It has now been superseded by the other types below.
-It is referred to as single data rate SDRAM, or just SDRAM.
+It is referred to as single data rate SDR SDRAM, or just SDRAM.

-- DDR SDRAM: DDR SDRAM, also known as DDR1 SDRAM gains its name from the fact that it is Double Data Rate SDRAM.
+- DDR SDRAM: DDR SDRAM, also known as DDR1 SDRAM was introduced in 2000 and it gained its name from the fact that it is Double Data Rate SDRAM.
 This type of SDRAM provides data transfer at twice the speed of the traditional type of SDRAM memory.
 This is achieved by transferring data twice per cycle.

-- DDR2 SDRAM: DDR2 SDRAM can operate the external bus twice as fast as its predecessor and it was first introduced in 2003.
+- DDR2 SDRAM: DDR2 SDRAM was introduced in 2003 and it operated the external bus twice as fast as its predecessor.

-- DDR3 SDRAM: DDR3 SDRAM is a further development of the double data rate type of SDRAM.
+- DDR3 SDRAM: DDR3 SDRAM was introduced in 2007 and it was a further development of the double data rate type of SDRAM.
 It provides further improvements in overall performance and speed.

 - DDR4 SDRAM: DDR4 SDRAM was the next generation of DDR SDRAM It provided enhanced performance to meet the demands of the day.
 It was introduced in the latter half of 2014.